FedAT: A High-Performance and Communication-Efficient Federated Learning System with Asynchronous Tiers: Convergence Analysis

 \begin{theorem} Suppose that the central objective function $f(w)$ is \textit{L-smooth} and $\mu$-\textit{strongly convex}.
 The local functions $h(\cdot)$ are $\gamma$-inexact.
 Let \textit{Assumption} \ref{bound_gradient} and \textit{Assumption} \ref{bound_gradient2} hold.
 After $T$ global updates on the server, \model~converges to a global optimum $w_*$:

 \end{theorem} where $c$ is the total number of clients within one tier, and $B = \frac{T_{tier_{(M+1-m)}}}{T} \leq 1$.

 We direct the reader to Appendix \ref{convex_proof} for a detailed proof.
-The convergence bound in Theorem \ref{convex_theo} depends on local constrain $\mu$, weighted parameter $B$ and learning rate $\eta$.
-Note that $B$ varies in each global iteration because the update number of each tier changes at every global iteration. $A$ also varies due to the data heterogeneity of each tier.
+The convergence bound in Theorem \ref{convex_theo} depends on the local constrain $\mu$, weighted parameter $B$ and learning rate $\eta$.
+Note that $B$ varies in each global iteration because the update number of each tier changes at every global iteration.

 \begin{theorem} Suppose that the central objective function $f(w)$ is \textit{L-smooth} and \textit{non-convex}.
 The local functions $h(\cdot)$ are $\gamma$-inexact.
-Let \textit{Assumption} \ref{bound_min},\textit{Assumption} \ref{bound_gradient} and \textit{Assumption} \ref{bound_gradient2} hold, then after $T$ global updates we have:
+Let \textit{Assumption} \ref{bound_min}, \textit{Assumption} \ref{bound_gradient} and \textit{Assumption} \ref{bound_gradient2} hold, then after $T$ global updates we have:

 \end{theorem} where $c$ is the total number of clients within one tier, and $B = \frac{T_{tier_{(M+1-m)}}}{T} \leq 1$.